Hive / Andamooka

 They turn the land into this incredible patchwork of holes and mounds, vast fields of ochre and white piles of dirt, and of course miner’s camps, diggers, trucks and roads.
 The lives people live there are often incredibly hard, but the hunt for opal brings many rewards, beyond the financial - a life lived in alignment with the minerality of opal, the conditions of its formation and its irridescent glow.

-This project consists of still images from 3D scans of the opal mine tailings around Andamooka, in outback South Australia.
+This project so far consists of still images from 3D scans of the opal mine tailings around Andamooka, in outback South Australia.
 The images are rendered as point-clouds, and show the remarkable tortured landforms that have evolved through many years of opal mining.
-The landscape here is a “natureculture”, a terraformed planet with its own sublime beauty.
-In the tailings are canyons and mesas, towering cliffs and sudden falls – here rendered as dynamic and gauzy forms.

 I can’t help but think of Andamooka as a kind of unacknowledged Australian land-art movement, as if a whole group of people decided to dedicate their lives to re-shaping the surface of the Earth and used opals to fund their obsession.
 What kind of expression is this, to have produced such convolutions in topography as a creative impulse?